Joxit/docker-registry-ui/README.md

     -   Yes, check out the example [here](https://github.com/Joxit/docker-registry-ui/tree/master/examples/electron). (see [#129](https://github.com/Joxit/docker-registry-ui/pull/129))
 -   I deleted images through the UI, but they are still present on the server.
 How can I delete them?
     - When you delete an image with the UI, only the reference is deleted and not the content.
 To remove dangling images, you need to run the garbage collector of the registry with the command `registry garbage-collect config.yml` or `docker exec registry registry garbage-collect config.yml`. (see [#77](https://github.com/Joxit/docker-registry-ui/issues/77) [#147](https://github.com/Joxit/docker-registry-ui/issues/147))
+-   Why when I delete one tag, all tags with the same SHA are deleted ?
+    - This a docker registry API limitation, there is only one way to [delete images with tag](https://docs.docker.com/registry/spec/api/#deleting-an-image), it's by its `name` and its `manifest` (it's a sha of the content).
+So when you delete a tag, this will delete all tags of this image with the same SHA/manifest.

 Need more informations ?
 Try my [examples](https://github.com/Joxit/docker-registry-ui/tree/master/examples) or open an issue.